cfgnunes/cfgnunes.github.io/_posts/2020-01-14-contribute-github.md

 ## Step 3: Create the "Pull Request"

-Go on your fork page (https<nolink>://github.com/YOUR_USERNAME/latex-cefetmg), then select my-patch in the branch list and click "Pull Request".
+Go on your fork page `https://github.com/YOUR_USERNAME/latex-cefetmg`, then select "my-patch" in the branch list and click in "Pull Request".

 Check the diff, write a message explaining what you have done and why the repository owner should accept your pull request and submit.